osy/XG_Mobile_Station/README.md

 [![Board 3D model](Docs/images/board-lite-3d.png)](Docs/images/board-lite-3d.png)

-The lite variant is a drop-in replacement PCB for the [ADT-UT3G][6].
+The lite variant is a fully-functional PCB design based on the [ADT-UT3G][6].
 It requires a standard ATX power supply and passes through the USB to an external port.

 ## Features

 * PCIe 3.0 x8 support for 2021/2022/2023 ROG Flow (4.0 currently untested)
 * PCIe 4.0 x4 support for 2023 ROG Ally
 * MCU handling cable detection and LEDs